Clausal — Syntax Design¶

 Multiple goals in a body are separated by commas, with each goal on its own line:

-Inside sub-expressions like not (...) or ... or ..., use and instead of commas — commas inside these would be parsed as Python tuples:
+As usual in programming, be careful about operator precedence: Inside sub-expressions like not (...) or ... or ..., use and instead of commas — commas inside these would be parsed as Python tuples:

 Grammar rules (Definite Clause Grammars):